 - 1. If the parent has an Articulation Agreement with the college or university then the student is eligible, submit the EL13S Form.
-This is not a requirement of all home educated, dual enrolled students. - 2.
-If there is no Articulation Agreement, contact the college or university: - Verify that the student is registered with the college or university as a home education student; and - b.
+This is not a requirement of all home educated, dual enrolled students.
+The articulation agreement is reviewed every school year and is subject to change at any time. - 2.
+If there is no Articulation Agreement, contact the college or university: - a.
+Verify that the student is registered with the college or university as a home education student; and - b.
 Verify that the student is responsible for the their own transportation, textbooks and instructional materials; and - c.
 Verify that the student is not registered at any public or private school, in name only, and receiving credit at any public or private school for any courses taken at the college or university.